inertiapixel/nodejs-auth/README.md

 **InertiaPixel nodejs-auth** is an open-source authentication system for Node.js and Express.
 Supports credentials and extensible social login, JWT token management, and lifecycle hooks — designed to integrate with nextjs-auth for full-stack MERN apps.

+⚡ Secure by default: Tokens are stored in HttpOnly cookies.

+No `localStorage` or `sessionStorage` needed, making it XSS-safe.

 ![npm](https://img.shields.io/npm/v/@inertiapixel/nodejs-auth)
 ![MIT License](https://img.shields.io/npm/l/@inertiapixel/nodejs-auth)